Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

 ## Furry Friends Gallery Mark II

 Your code-along project for this lesson is to build a new Furry Friends Gallery.
-This time, you will ueg a new API and common UI patterns, such as a sidebar filter.
+This time, you will use a new API and common UI patterns, such as a sidebar filter.
 Take a look at what you will build.

 Your project will be based on the foundation of the Furry Friend’s Gallery you built in the last lesson.